maflcko/b-c-gui-translations-review/reviews/pl.md

         <translation>Skopiuj ilość bajtów</translation>

 ERR
-The Polish translation "Skopiuj ilość bajtów" reads as "Copy the number/amount of bytes", which changes the meaning (it implies copying the count rather than the bytes themselves).
-No format specifiers or spacing issues.
+"Ilość" changes the meaning to "number of bytes."
+The action should be to copy the bytes themselves.

 Correct translation:
-Skopiuj bajty
+Kopiuj bajty
 ```

 <!-- cache_translation_check_pl_3c1b7477465e517aa29b8945d31a10706d4adaaaaf0f96028e2e318eadefdbd9 -->